The fact that Anthurium cutucuense is an endangered species and less in supply makes them slightly expensive to acquire.

 - Insert the cutting into the medium and set it aside in a warm location with bright indirect sunlight.

-- Change the water every 4-5 days or when it starts becoming darker.
+- Change the water every 4-5 days or when it becomes darker.

 - Within a few weeks, the stem will begin sprouting feeder roots.